4Liberty/AI-Enhanced-Subtitles-for-Stremio/.github/ISSUE_TEMPLATE/feature_request.md

 ## Examples
-**Provide examples of how this feature works in other applications** If this feature exists in other subtitle tools or media players, provide examples.
+**Provide examples of how this feature works in other applications**

 ## Additional Context
 Add any other context, mockups, or screenshots about the feature request here.